NIH-CIT-OIR-SPIS/MouseVUER/CAD_Models/README.md

 The Monitoring Cage units are where the rodents are monitored.
 These instructions are for one Monitoring Cage unit and must be repeated two more times for each MouseVUER system.
-The Monitoring Cage unit has subassemblies called the Igloo and Hopper that must be assembled before assembling the final Monitoring Cage unit.
+The Monitoring Cage unit has subassemblies called the Camera Mounting Enclosure and Hopper that must be assembled before assembling the final Monitoring Cage unit.

 ![Diagram Description automatically